py2ai/py2ai.github.io/_posts/2020-04-08-How-to-plot-real-time-frame-rate-in-opencv-and-matplotlib.md

 ---
 categories:
 - GUI tutorial series
-description: Making of an OpenCV and Matplotlib data processing and visualization in Python
+- Computer Vision
+description: "Learn to plot real-time frame rate of webcam in Python using OpenCV and Matplotlib.
+Detect faces with Haar cascade and monitor FPS performance for video processing."
 featured-img: face_youtube
 keywords:
-- plot
-- rate
+- opencv frame rate
-- camera
+- python fps plot
-- frame
+- real-time video fps
-- development
+- opencv performance
-- code
+- matplotlib real-time plot
-- programming
+- webcam frame rate
+- haar cascade face detection
-- python
+- opencv tutorial
 layout: post
 mathjax: true
+tags:
+- OpenCV
+- Python
+- Matplotlib
+- Computer Vision
+- FPS
+- Face Detection
-title: How to plot realtime frame rate of a web camera
+title: How to Plot Real-Time Frame Rate of a Webcam in Python with OpenCV
 ---
 Hello there!
 Welcome to the PyShine Artificial Intelligence Learning series.
 Today we will learn, how to detect a Human face using Open CV library in Python, from a real-time web camera.
 We will also learn, how to plot the real-time frame rate of the camera.